offspot/kiwix-hotspot/README.md

 * an image of 5GiB with wikiquote.en written to the sd card: `python piboxinstaller -z wikiquote.en -r 5 -s dev/sdX`

   warning: you need write priviledge for the device

+There is also a script to compile linux kernel for QEMU emulation in `make_vexpress_boot` directory.

+You need gcc-arm-linux-gnueabihf to compile it

 ## Principle